galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 > 1. Go to **6 Model**
 > 2. In **Build and Evaluate Niche Model**
 >    - *"Modules Available"*: `BIOCLIM`
 > 4. Click on **Run**
 {: .hands_on}

 **TODO: comment the output / add a question to explain why the next step**

 ## Visualize Model Results

 We would like now to visualize the model of the theoretical niche.
-First we will make a chart to simutate an ecological niche:
+First we will make a chart to simulate an ecological niche:
 - X-axis: temperature
 - Y-axis: the annual precipitation